hhh01398/hud/README.md

 Humanity Unchained DAO's smart contracts currently run on the Polygon blockchain, mainnet for production, testnet Mumbai for test. **For a technical description, please check the [smart contract documentation](smart_contracts/README.md).**

+### Voting

-We now describe Humanity Unchained DAO workflow from a user perspective.
+We now describe Humanity Unchained DAO voting workflow from a user perspective.

 **Step 1: A transaction proposal is submitted for review**